TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

-The ``PostController``, which is derived from ``\FriendsOfTYPO3\BlogExample\Controller\AbstractController`` and its parents ``\TYPO3\CMS\Extbase\Mvc\Controller\ActionController`` and ``\TYPO3\CMS\Extbase\Mvc\Controller\AbstractController``, prepares all parameters, before an action method is called.
-The controller delegates this to an instance of the class :php:`\TYPO3\CMS\Extbase\Property\PropertyMapper`, that has mainly two functions: it converts the parameter from the call (initiated from our link) into the target object and it checks, if the parameter is valid.
+The ``PostController``, which is derived from ``\FriendsOfTYPO3\BlogExample\Controller\AbstractController`` and its parents ``\TYPO3\CMS\Extbase\Mvc\Controller\ActionController`` and ``\TYPO3\CMS\Extbase\Mvc\Controller\AbstractController``, prepares all parameters, before an action method is called. instance of the class :php:`\TYPO3\CMS\Extbase\Property\PropertyMapper`, that has mainly two functions: it The controller method :php:`mapRequestArgumentsToControllerArguments` calls the method :php:`setValue` in a loop for each parameter.
+This method delegates the conversion to an instance of the class :php:`\TYPO3\CMS\Extbase\Property\PropertyMapper`, that has mainly two functions: it converts the parameter from the call (initiated from our link) into the target object and it checks, if the parameter is valid.
 The target for the parameter ``$blog`` is an instance of the